Guide for Authors

 Authorship

 Authorship is a way of making explicit both credit and responsibility for the contents of published articles.
 Credit and responsibility are inseparable.
 The guiding principle for authorship decisions is to present an honest account of what took place.
 Criteria for authorship apply to all intellectual products, including print and electronic publications of words, data, and images.
-Journals should make their own policies on authorship transparent and accessible.
+Journals should make their policies on authorship transparent and accessible.
 Authorship confers credit and has important academic, social, and financial implications.
 Authorship also implies responsibility and accountability for published work.
 The contributors who have made substantive intellectual contributions to a paper are given credit as authors, but contributors credited as authors understand their role in taking responsibility and being accountable for what is published.
 Because authorship does not communicate what contributions qualify an individual to be an author, Editors are strongly encouraged to develop and implement a contributorship policy, as well as a policy that identifies who is responsible for the integrity of the work as a whole.
 Such policies remove much of the ambiguity surrounding contributions but leave unresolved the question of the quantity and quality of contribution that qualify an individual for authorship.

 Changes to Authorship